-Wandering about beautiful Fortaleza, the capital of the Brazilian state of Ceará, I stumbled on this church that captured my attentions for its elegant simplicity.
-Its bright white and light blue tones, inevitably reminding Portuguese Catholic style, is a clean, pleasant sight to be enjoyed against the azure sea in the horizon.
-This is Igreja Nossa Senhora da Conceição da Prainha, and stands between shopping street Rua Monsenhor Tabosa and cultural center Dragão Do Mar.
+Wandering about beautiful Fortaleza, the capital of the Brazilian state of Ceará, I stumbled on this church that captured my attention for its elegant simplicity.
+Its bright white and light blue tones, inevitably reminding Portuguese Catholic style, are a clean, pleasant sight to be enjoyed against the azure sea on the horizon.
+This is Igreja Nossa Senhora da Conceição da Prainha, and stands between shopping street Rua Monsenhor Tabosa and cultural centre Dragão Do Mar.
+Simple and candid white, this is one of the places to visit in Fortaleza.

 Apart from being a church, it’s also an education center to form priests and clergy.
-Built in 1841, the seminary within the church was founded in 1864 by the first Bishop of the city, Dom Luís Antônio dos Santos.
+Built-in 1841, the seminary within the church was founded in 1864 by the first Bishop of the city, Dom Luís Antônio dos Santos.

 Despite this church being pretty and the fact that now locals love it, I can’t refrain from thinking that it’s one of the many symbols of Portuguese colonization in a moment of history when Europeans considered themselves the only possible way to both God and civilization.
-Fortunately, time has proved them wrong.
+Fortunately, the time has proved them wrong.

 I’ve been coming to Brazil for some twenty years, and little by little I’ve been thinking I would like to spend more time exploring this country that although it has a fairly new history, hides some pretty interesting cultural and traditional pearls.

 This pastel-hued church gives a peaceful vibe both outside and inside.
 Its facade is white and embellished with blue tiles, while its interior is decorated using warm colors.
 In proper colonial style, it’s very simple and down-to-earth.
 Perfect place to visit as a tourist as well as for praying.